Checking for errors in browsers

 By default browsers don't display any error messages when things go wrong.
 This is so your experience browsing the web is smooth and not interrupted with lots of annoying error messages.
 However, if something goes wrong with your Construct game, you won't see any error message at first.
 This can make it difficult to work out what has gone wrong.

-To see error messages, you first have to open the browser's Developer Tools and view the console.
+To see error messages, you first have to open the browser's Developer Tools (also known as DevTools) and view the console.
 The console is basically a log of messages and it will list any errors that occurred.
 These error messages are very useful to add to bug reports!
 It's also a good idea to check for errors after publishing your game to ensure it is working properly.
 If something is going wrong, it's also a good place to check in case it lists an error message that wasn't displayed anywhere else.

 Opening developer tools